05 Dec Experiencing Korean-Chinese Food for the First Time at Hua Han Restaurant Ikeja

 Getting to Hua Han

-They took the tucked away metaphor literally and that made it a little hard for us to locate.
-We had alighted from our Uber only to discover that the actual address of Hua Han was not Sola Arobiodu but Sasegbon street.
-This is not the address listed on Google Maps.
+They took the “tucked away” metaphor literally and that made it a little hard for us to locate.
+We had alighted from our Uber only to discover that the actual address of Hua Han was not 45C Sola Arobiodu street but Sasegbon street.

 Decor and Ambience